Pasek108/DeerKiller/README.md

 Menu is entry of the program.

-Menu creates and manages one instantiation of each of the classes:
+Menu creates and manages one instance of each of the classes:
+- MenuWindow (Credits)
+- Difficulty
-- SnowyBackground
+- TopScore
 - Game

-- Achievements
-- Credits
+Difficulty and TopScore classes are extension of MenuWindow class which is responsible for showing and hiding menu window with transition

 Game class creates and manages:
+- One instance of RoadBackground class
+- Two instances of treesBackground class (left and right side)
+- One instance of classes:
+  - HealthBar
+  - EnergyBar
+  - PointsCounter
+  - GameOver
-- One instance of Hero class
+- One instance of Player class
-- Many instances of Goblin class
+- Many instances of classes:
+  - Enemy
+  - Deer
+  - HappyDeer